adarshsomayaji/adarshsomayaji.github.io/_portfolio/portfolio-02.md

 ---
-title: "Prone positioning Therapy System for ARDS Patients"
+title: "Prone positioning therapy system for ARDS patients"
 excerpt: "An assistive device that helps in providing low cost prone positioning therapy for patients suffering from ARDS<br/><img src='/images/500x300.png'>"
 collection: portfolio
 ---
-ARDS (Acute Respiratory Distress Syndrome) is a very morbid condition with a mortality rate of more than 40% and afflicting more than 2 million people around the world every year.
+ARDS (Acute Respiratory Distress Syndrome) is a very serious condition with a mortality rate of more than 40% and afflicting more than 2 million people around the world every year.
 Prone positioning therapy has been shown to reduce the mortality by about 15%.
 However, it is not practiced widely in hospitals due to lack of necessary infrastructure.
 I worked on this project as an intern at Shira MedTech Pvt.
 Ltd. This device assists care providers in providing prone positioning therapy.
 The device provides benefit in 3 ways -
 1. Reduces operator load and makes the procedure simpler
 2. Improves patient safety by preventing physical trauma and pneumothorax